profandyfield/discovr/README.md

   execute `?essay_marks`.
 - **exam_anxiety**: fictitious data about exam performance, anxiety and revision.
 For details execute `?exam_anxiety`.
+- **exercise**: Fictitious data from a randomised control trial of the effect of exercise on emotional well-being.
+For details execute `?exercise`.
 - **field_2006**: Data that tests a hypothesis that threat information affects children’s avoidance of novel animals.
 For details execute `?field_2006`.